Red Teaming the ultimate sanity check for security teams on a black and purple background with arrows firing.

 Senior Product Manager

-Mark MacDonald is a Senior Product Manager at Bishop Fox based in Canada.
-He has over seven years of experience in the cybersecurity industry with a focus on Product Marketing and Product Management across offensive and defensive security portfolios.
+Mark MacDonald is a Bishop Fox alumnus based in Canada.
+He has over eight years of experience in the cybersecurity industry with a focus on Product Marketing and Product Management across offensive and defensive security portfolios.
 Mark is a subject matter expert on SIEM, XDR, vulnerability management, and red teaming.
 He holds a B.A. in Communication and Media Studies from Wilfrid Laurier University and a Post-Graduate Diploma in Sports Journalism from Centennial College.

 More by Mark